System Boot

 Strategy — the blueprint before the broadcast

 Strategy is architectural.
 It decides position, posture, and leverage — the three answers a person should be able to give about themselves without thinking.
-Most personal development skips this step and jumps straight to output: more content, more reps, more hustle.
+Most personal development skips this and jumps to output: more content, more reps, more hustle.
 Output without strategy compounds noise.
 Strategy is the discipline of deciding what you will not do.

 Signal — every gesture is a frequency